-On November 29, 2021, Employee filed a Petition for Appeal with the Office of Employee Appeals ("OEA") contesting District of Columbia Department of Forensic Sciences' ("Agency") decision to separate him from his position as a Forensic Scientist pursuant to a Reduction-in-Force ("RIF").
-Employee was RIFed effective October 22, 2021.
+On November 29, 2021, Employee filed a Petition for Appeal with the Office of Employee Appeals ("OEA") contesting District of Columbia Department of Forensic Sciences' ("Agency") decision to separate her from her position as a Forensic Scientist pursuant to a Reduction-in-Force ("RIF").
+Employee was RIF'd effective October 22, 2021.
 On December 6, 2021, OEA issued a Request for Agency Answer to Petition for Appeal.
 On December 28, 2021, Agency submitted its Motion to Dismiss Employee's Petition for Appeal stating that Employee's Petition for Appeal was untimely.
 This matter was assigned to the undersigned on January 19, 2022.
 On January 21, 2022, Employee filed an Opposition to Agency's Motion to Dismiss.
 On January 27, 2022, the undersigned issued an Order on Jurisdiction and Convening a Prehearing Conference noting that OEA maintained jurisdiction over this matter.
 A Prehearing Conference was held in this matter on February 24, 2022, via WebEx.
 Subsequently, I issued an order requiring the parties to submit written briefs.
-Both parties have submitted their respective briefs.2 After several conferences, an Evidentiary Hearing was held in this matter on March 21, 2023.
-The parties submitted their respective written closing arguments on June 2, 2023.
-The record is now closed.
+Both parties have submitted their respective briefs.2 After several conferences, an Evidentiary Hearing was held in this